Garrett-Allen/Spotify-Playlist-Analyzer/README.md

 Finally, I wanted to have a clean implementation to combine playlists together, as the current method of dragging and dropping in the Spotify client becomes really cumbersome for large datasets.

+Unfortunately, due to limitations with the SpotifyR API, this webapp can only be run locally on someone's machine by pulling the code here and running it in their RStudio.